InjectiveLabs/docs/source/includes/_overview.md

 If you are a trader on existing centralized exchanges, you will be familiar with the concept of trading fees.
 Traders are charged a fee for each successful trade.
 However, for a DEX, there are additional gas costs that must be paid to the network.
 And luckily, the gas fee from trading on Injective is very minimal.

-- If you are a trader using a DEX UI, you don't need to worry about gas costs because the relayer will pay them for you.
+- If you are a trader using a DEX UI, you don't need to worry about gas costs because the exchange dApp will pay them for you.
 However, you will pay trading fees in full.
 - If you are using the API, then you will need to pay the gas costs.
-  - The gas costs are currently very small.
-20K transactions will cost about 1 INJ.
+  - The gas costs are currently minimal, 20K transactions will cost about 1 INJ.
-  - You can set the fee_recipient to your own wallet address.
-Since you are your own relayer, you will save 40% of all fees.
+  - You can set the fee_recipient to your own wallet address to save 40% of all trading fees.

 **Note: trading from bank balances, which automatically uses the default subaccount 0, will cost roughly 15% more gas than trading from other subaccounts.
 API traders can use other subaccounts to trade to avoid the extra gas fees—read [here](https://injective.notion.site/The-new-trading-logic-to-be-introduced-in-v1-10-8b422f7bec6c4cac96459d558e917b6d) for more information.**